Policy and Procedures

 Students who are parents have the responsibility to arrange suitable care for their children while they attend class.
 Students are not permitted to bring children to class nor should children be left unattended in halls, building offices or on campus.
 The College reserves the right to protect the safety and welfare of unattended children.

-In addition to the above, misconduct that may subject a student to disciplinary action includes the following:
+In addition to the above, Student Code of Conduct (see AP G.19) violations that may subject a student to disciplinary action includes the following:

-- Dishonesty such as cheating, plagiarism, or knowingly furnishing false information to the College.
+- Dishonesty such as delivering fraudulent or illegal forms of payment or knowingly furnishing false information to the College.

 - Forgery, alteration or misuse of College documents, records or identification.